brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* Fix: Call To Action - Resolved an issue in which an undefined variable warning would appear on the frontend.

 = 2.6.4 - SATURDAY, 03rd JUNE 2023 =
 * Fix: Buttons - Resolved an issue in which the button size would not work as expected in the editor after adding padding.
 * Fix: Resolved an issue with an invalid Google Maps API Key in the Embed URL implementation, ensuring functionality, and made the block dynamic for enhanced flexibility.